 - Online Searchable Naturalization Indexes and Records - The German Roots website provides an excellent guide to understanding and locating naturalization records.

-- United States Citizenship and Information Services - The USCIS has naturalization files from 1906 to 1956.
-Download the Genealogy brochure for information on how to request records.
+- The United States Citizenship and Information Services - The USCIS has naturalization files from 1906 to 1956.
+Download the genealogy brochure for information on how to request records.